steven-edwards/crookedbar-test2/content/pages/attractions.md

 ---
 ![](/images/View%20over%20moors.jpg)

-Stunning views over the moors.....
+Stunning views across to Dartmoor.

 Bodmin, Dartmoor and Exmoor are all within easy reach.